apoluekt/TFA2/doc/22_tfa_dalitz_fit_cached.md

 Example is available here: https://github.com/apoluekt/TFA2/blob/master/demos/05_tfa_dalitz_fit_cached.py

 In this example, we will demonstrate an approach to the optimisation of calculations by caching certain quantities which don't need to be recalculated at every step of minimisation.
-In addition, we will demonstrate plotting the projections of the fit result, including components of the fitted function.
+In addition, we will demonstrate how to plot the projections of the fit result, including components of the fitted function.
 Otherwise, the problem that is solved by the script is the same: generation and fitting of the D0 -> Ks pi+ pi- decay.

 The difference with the previous fit is that we fix the masses and widths of the intermediate rho(770) and K* resonances, and only float the complex couplings.
 As a result, we don't need to calculate the Breit-Wigner amplitudes at each minimisation step, but only once at the very beginning.
 However, during toy MC generation, the full amplitude has to be evaluated each time.
 In this script, the caching of Breit-Wigned amplitudes is done by defining a __higher-order function__ that takes the input tensor `x`, precalculates the amplitude terms for each entry of the input tensor, and returns the function to calculate the PDF with the fit paramaters as arguments: